- 1. You must have reached preservation age.

 - 4. You must withdraw a minimum amount each year from your TRIP.

-- 5. You cannot withdraw lump sums from your TRIP.
+- 5. You cannot withdraw lump sums from your TRIP (except in one instance).

 - 6. A popular TRIP strategy.